 Many people wonder to what extent Christmas and New Years Eve are celebrate in Thailand.
-While we have a few special festive activities this year at Expique, here we share our guide to what else is going on in Bangkok.
+While we have a few special festive activities this year at Expique (Santa Tuk Tuk Tours and Festive Thai Cooking Classes), here we share our guide to what else is going on in Bangkok.

 Thailand is frequently referred to as a Buddhist country, yet there is in fact no official state religion.
 While around 95% of Thais are Buddhist, Thailand has plenty of religious diversity (as we showcase on our Diversity & Harmony walking tour), with almost a 4% Muslim population and around 0.7% Christians, mostly Catholics.
 The official Thai new years is actually in April.

 Despite this, while Christmas is not widely celebrated, especially in the most commercial parts of Bangkok and tourist destinations, Christmas usually gets a significant amount of attention and New Years Eve is widely celebrate across the country.
-However, in 2016 due to the mourning for the late King, festivities and decorations are likely to be toned down a little and many organisations delayed announcing their exact plans.
-Festivities will go on but please be respectful and remember the country is still in mourning.
+Last year due to the mourning for the late King, festivities and decorations were toned down a little but this year things will be back to normal.

 December is among the busiest months of Thailand’s peak tourist season, and with that comes plenty of opportunity to dress the capital up with familiar Christmas decorations.
 Bangkok’s infamous high-end, sky-scraping shopping centres and luxury hotels sprout Christmas trees and fairy lights that become an attraction of their own – you could easily take a walking tour just to decide which mall has the best display!

-Around the central Siam area, Siam Paragon, CentralWorld and MBK are among the malls to hit for a Christmas tree selfie, while hotels that impress each year include the Grand Hyatt Erawan, the Four Seasons and the InterContinental.
+Around the central Siam area, Siam Paragon, CentralWorld and MBK are among the malls to hit for a Christmas tree selfie, while hotels that impress each year include the Grand Hyatt Erawan, the Penninsula and the InterContinental.

 For Christmas shopping, while this may not be Frankfurt, a number of Christmas markets set up offering festive homewares, food and gifts.
 Each year there are more than ever before!
-Among the markets taking place in the lead-up to Christmas in 2016 include: Tribes Christmas Market (Dec 15-19.
-Sukhumvit Soi 65); WEIHNACHTSMARKT (Dec 17 at Goethe Institut); The Knack Market (Dec 26, The Jam Factory).
-For more winter markets read here
+Among the markets taking place in the lead-up to Christmas in 2017 include: Bonjour French Fair (Dec 14-17)

 Bangkok has its share of Christian churches, and if you are looking for a religious service to attend on Christmas Day – or just want to take a wander around a church in the festive season – you won’t have trouble finding one.
 After several years of restoration, Assumption Church is now open again, and is worth a visit over Christmas.
 Sunday services are held at Santa Cruz Catholic church, which our Diversity & Harmony tour visits, at 6am and 6pm.
 The Holy Redeemer Church, on Soi Ruamrudee in Phloen Chit, performs mass daily in English and Thai, with four services in each language on a Sunday, while the English-speaking Anglican Christ Church on Silom’s Convent Road has Sunday services at 7.30am and 10am.